bohdidog/Networking-Machines/README.md

 Machines within the network can only be accessed by the Jump-Box-Provisioner.

-- The Jump-Box-Provisioner machine has access to the ELK-
+- The Jump-Box-Provisioner machine has access to the ELK-machine.

 A summary of the access policies in place can be found in the table below.